tingyucha/AOSPRE/docs/building.md

 insuring that required prerequisites are installed, change your working directory to the source code directory:

-<code>cd APAR-Observing-Simulator/code/embed-crsim</code>
+<code>cd AOSPRE/code/embed-crsim</code>

-This directory contains the Fortran source code for AOS.
+This directory contains the Fortran source code for AOSPRE.
 In addition, the file _Makefile_ has instructions for the _make_ utility to compile the source code.